-The pharmacy directory lists our network pharmacies.
+The Pharmacy Directory (myPreferredCare.com) lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the
+You can use the Pharmacy Directory to find the network pharmacy you want to use.
+See

-Pharmacy Directory to find the network pharmacy you want to use.
-See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
+Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.